 - 8.1 The Governing Body acknowledge that the decision to report a concern can be a difficult decision for a member of staff to take, not least because of the fear of reprisal from those responsible for the malpractice.
 The Headteacher/governors will not tolerate harassment or victimisation and will take appropriate action to protect any person who raises a concern in good faith. - 8.2 The Headteacher or relevant person will monitor how a member of staff is subsequently treated after raising a matter of concern and will ensure that if they find evidence of harassment or victimisation, this is dealt with under disciplinary arrangements. - 8.3 Employees should raise their concerns with their immediate line manager if possible.
-However, the most appropriate person to contact to report a concern will depend on the seriousness and sensitivity of the issues involved and who is suspected of the malpractice. - 8.4 Where the individual believes that their manager is involved in the matter of concern, they should then contact the Headteacher (or the Chair of Governors if the concern raised is related to the Headteacher). - 8.5 Wherever possible, concerns should be expressed in writing, setting out the background and history of the concern, giving names, dates and places where possible, and the reason why the member of staff is particularly concerned about the situation. - 8.6 If a member of staff does not feel able to put the concern in writing initially, he or she should be allowed to telephone or meet the appropriate person who will make a note of the concerns. - 8.7 The member of staff will need to demonstrate to the person contacted that there are sufficient grounds for concern to enable the matter to be taken forward. - 8.9 In the event both the Headteacher and the Chair of Governors are the subject of the concerns the complaint must be made in writing to the Head of Management Support to schools
+However, the most appropriate person to contact to report a concern will depend on the seriousness and sensitivity of the issues involved and who is suspected of the malpractice. - 8.4 Where the individual believes that their manager is involved in the matter of concern, they should then contact the Headteacher (or the Chair of Governors or LADO if the concern raised is related to the Headteacher).
+The Headteacher (or Chair of Governors or LADO if the concern relates to the Headteacher) will ultimately be informed of all concerns and will make the final decision on how to respond. - 8.5 Wherever possible, concerns should be expressed in writing, setting out the background and history of the concern, giving names, dates and places where possible, and the reason why the member of staff is particularly concerned about the situation. - 8.6 If a member of staff does not feel able to put the concern in writing initially, he or she should be allowed to telephone or meet the appropriate person who will make a note of the concerns. - 8.7 The member of staff will need to demonstrate to the person contacted that there are sufficient grounds for concern to enable the matter to be taken forward. - 8.9 In the event both the Headteacher and the Chair of Governors are the subject of the concerns the complaint must be made to the LADO